Ocean City Nor'easters: Rebrand as the Nor'easters

-After another winning season in 2014 (7-5-2), the Nor'easters lost out on a playoff berth in 2015 on the final day of the campaign.
-The 2016 season, the club got back to their winning ways with a roster that was almost unrecognizable from the previous year.
-A 9-5-0 record was good enough for second place in the Mid-Atlantic Division and a spot in the PDL playoffs.
+After another winning season in 2014 (7–5–2), the Nor'easters lost out on a playoff berth in 2015 on the final day of the campaign.
+The club got back to their winning ways with a roster that was almost unrecognizable from the previous year.
+A 9–5–0 record was good enough for second place in the Mid-Atlantic Division and a spot in the PDL playoffs.
 When they got into the postseason, they made the most of it.
 They defeated three division champions en route to the PDL Semifinals with wins over the GPS Portland Phoenix, Charlotte Eagles, and their long-time rival Reading United AC in the conference final.
-They would fall to the Calgary Foothills FC in the Semifinals hosted at Carey Stadium.
+They would fall to the Calgary Foothills FC in the PDL Semifinals hosted at Carey Stadium.

 In 2017, former Ocean City defender John Thompson took over as head coach as Tim Oswald shifted to a front office role as Sporting Director.
-Despite finishing with a better regular season record (9-4-1) than the previous year's Eastern Conference championship team, the Nor'easters missed out on the PDL playoffs due to a change in the playoff format.
-In 2018, the division was even more competitive after adding the Long Island Rough Riders and a second straight nine-win season (9-5-0) wasn't enough to qualify for the postseason, and because the US Soccer Federation reduced the number of Open Division teams that were included in the 2019 tournament, they did not qualify for the U.S. Open Cup.
+Despite finishing with a better regular season record (9–4–1) than the previous year's Eastern Conference championship team, the Nor'easters missed out on the PDL playoffs due to a change in the playoff format.
+In 2018, the division was even more competitive after adding the Long Island Rough Riders and a second straight nine-win season (9–5–0) wasn't enough to qualify for the postseason, and because the US Soccer Federation reduced the number of Open Division teams that were included in the 2019 tournament, they did not qualify for the U.S. Open Cup.

 Prior to the 2019 season, John Thompson announced he was stepping down from the role as head coach.
 Later that offseason, the club announced that Tim Oswald would return to the sidelines as head coach with Kevin Nuss returning to the club to replace Oswald as Sporting Director.
 However, a week before the season, Oswald announced that he would be stepping down as head coach due to a medical concern and Kevin Nuss would take over as head coach.
 The team finished second in the Mid-Atlantic Division.